L-four/Ponies-for-Linux-GTK-/README.txt

 This is just a small demo to show the work I've done so far, and hopefully get some feedback from other pony programmers.
 This is my first time working with the GTK+ library, so any feedback would be appreciated!

 Contact Info: killerrabbit008@gmail.com

-Or on the ponychan forums
+Or on the ponychan forums: http://www.ponychan.net/chan/collab/res/5377.html

 Versions:
 0.1a(5-26-2011): Download